modernish/modernish/share/doc/modernish/WRITEUP.md

   expression using a variable or parameter, and that variable or parameter could be empty.
 This means the grammar parsing depends on the contents of the variable!
-* `BUG_FLOATLC`: On ksh93, the floating point is locale-dependent, making arithmetic grammar parsing locale-dependent too.
-So it depends on the user's locale whether `$((1.25))`, `$((1,25))` or something else is valid shell grammar.
-Locale-dependent output is one thing, but locale-dependent shell grammar is a horrible idea, so we're calling this a bug.
-As a workaround to ensure script portability, modernish' initialization routine sets LC_NUMERIC to POSIX on shells with this bug.
 * `BUG_FNSUBSH`: Function definitions within subshells (including command substitutions) are ignored if a function by the same name exists in the main shell, so the wrong function is executed. `unset -f` is also silently